It is important to follow Intel design guidelines and recommendations throughout the

 or sink much current.
 The voltage can be created with a regulator or a resistor divider

 Use the PDN tool to plan your power distribution netlist and

-fast, accurate, and interactive way to determine the right number of decoupling capacitors for
+the Power Distribution Network (PDN) design tool to determine the right number of decoupling

 Connect all PLL power pins to reduce noise even if the design

 Power supply nets should be provided by an isolated power plane,

 a power plane cut out, or thick trace of at least 20 mils.

 Plan your board design when you design a power system for PLL usage and to minimize jitter,